 Jeep TSB 02-003-10

 The Customers concern: “Steering Shimmy” AKA “Death wobble”

 This Bulletin involves the replacement of the Steering Stabilizer or Steering Damper and Steering Damper Bracket.

 This TSB applies to 2007, 2008 and 2009 Jeep Wrangler’s that experience a Steering Shimmy.
 According to this TSB, here are the parts needed to fix this concern.

 Steering damper (O.E. part number 52060058AF)

-Steering damper bracket (O.E. part number 68066693AA Left hand drive only)
+Steering damper bracket (O.E. part number 68066693AA Left-hand drive only)

 Based on my experience, the information on this page will resolve any death wobble issue on this vehicle if you follow my steps and recommendations along with the parts listed in the TSB.
-However, keep in mind, while a TSB issued by the Manufacture is a very good place to start, (not only I personally think they should have issued a recall about this condition as I would think this would be a safety concern) and as a general rule of thumb it should be taken very seriously, TSB’s do not always resolve the issue as there are many things that can factory into a “Steering Wheel Shimmy” or “Death Wobble” condition on as I explained above.
+However, keep in mind, while a TSB issued by the Manufacture is a very good place to start, (not only I personally think they should have issued a recall about this condition as I would think this would be a safety concern) and as a general rule of thumb it should be taken very seriously, TSB’s do not always resolve the issue as there are many things that can cause a “Steering Wheel Shimmy” or “Death Wobble” condition on as I explained above.
 Just be sure to use common sense and practice safe Techniques while diagnosing/fixing your Jeep.